MingStar/data-engineering-challenge/README.md

 ## Design Decisions:
-* Since Mongo 3 supports full text search with stemming and casing, the use of ElasticSearch was unnecessary.
-* Only HTML and text summary (using Readability and html2text) was saved in the Mongo DB on compose.io
 * The data processing was split into 2 separate steps:
-    1. Crawl using Scrapy, save it into a CSV file
+    1. Crawling using Scrapy, save it into a CSV file
-    2. Cleanse the data using Readability and html2text, and load it into Compose.io
+    2. Cleansing the data using Readability and html2text, and load it into Compose.io
 * Even though Scrapy has a Mongo pipeline, this was not chosen, so that the raw HTML can be scraped and saved on disk only.
+* Only HTML and text summary (using Readability and html2text) was saved in the MongoDB, not the raw HTML.
+* Since Mongo 3 supports full text search with stemming and casing, the use of ElasticSearch was unnecessary.
 * Decided to host the API on my existing DigitalOcean server, instead of Amazon EC2.

 ## Log